jaySynth/odin_recipes/README.md

 This will be my first official solo git project!

-The project will be a website utilizing html and css?.
-It will display recipes and at least one image.
+The project will be a website solely utilizing html.
+It will display recipes along with accompanying images.

+Please enjoy!